SAP-archive/docs/concepts/monitor/usage_metrics.md

 | I'm using the NLP API only (with the `/request` endpoint) | Not available |
 | I'm using the NLP API and Bot Connector | Not available |

-All metrics are filtered by one of the `languages` of your bot (unless some graphics, when it's specified) and a time range that you can select.
+All metrics are filtered by one of the `languages` of your bot (except for some graphics, where indicated) and a time range that you can select.

 ## Metrics type